captbullett65/MSCFT/README.md

 Node D should only be activated in forecasts that involve **AI behavior, LLM performance, uncertainty modeling**, or **probabilistic inference**.
 It does not apply to physical-world, legal, or regulatory forecasts unless they involve model reasoning.

+New (4.1B) Node E – Time-Series Modeling Node
+MSCFT Version 4.1B introduces Node E, designed to support structured mathematical inference for signal-based or time-dependent forecasting problems.
+This node is used when a forecast requires formal modeling of trends, seasonality, or recurring patterns over time.

+Node E supports inference using standard time-series methods, including but not limited to:

+ARIMA / SARIMA – For autoregressive integrated modeling of time trends and seasonality

+Fourier Analysis – To detect periodic or cyclic components in temporal data

+Spectral Entropy – To quantify randomness or structure in evolving signals

+Exponential Smoothing (ETS) – For adaptive trend projection and decay-weighted inference

+Node E is only activated in forecasts involving temporal dynamics, such as migration trends, energy demand, economic cycles, or any domain where forecast resolution is time-indexed or trend-sensitive.

+It should not be used for static, symbolic, or non-temporal questions.
+When used, it feeds time-based inference into Node C to inform the final output.

 ---

 **Using MSCFT Without a Platform**